-Our programs and qualifications set the global standard for international education.
-They are created by subject experts, rooted in academic rigor and reflect the latest educational research.
+Our programmes and qualifications set the global standard for international education.
+They are created by subject experts, rooted in academic rigour and reflect the latest educational research.
 They provide a strong platform for learners to progress from one stage to the next, and are well supported by teaching and learning resources.

-Our mission is to provide educational benefit through provision of international programs and qualifications for school education and to be the world leader in this field.
+Our mission is to provide educational benefit through provision of international programmes and qualifications for school education and to be the world leader in this field.
 Together with schools, we develop Cambridge learners who are confident, responsible, reflective, innovative and engaged - equipped for success in the modern world.

-Every year, nearly a million Cambridge students from 10000 schools in 160 countries prepare for their future with the Cambridge Pathway.
+Every year, nearly a million Cambridge students from 10 000 schools in 160 countries prepare for their future with an international education from Cambridge International.

-"We think the Cambridge curriculum is superb preparation for university."
+'We think the Cambridge curriculum is superb preparation for university.'
 Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, USA